-A review copy was provided by the publisher in exchange for an honest review.
+A copy of this book was provided by the publisher in exchange for an honest review.

 Sancia, Clef, and Berenice have gone up against plenty of long odds in the past.
 But the war they’re fighting now is one even they can’t win.

 This time, they’re not facing robber-baron elites, or even an immortal hierophant, but an entity whose intelligence is spread over half the globe—a ghost in the machine that uses the magic of scriving to possess and control not just objects, but human minds.